By Mark Anderson

 Fortunately, about 17 states in varying ways and degrees have balked at implementing the federal Real ID Act.
 Bolinger stresses that the murders of 9-11 were really state crimes, that it was wrong for the states to relinquish the 9-11 investigation to the federal government, and that the legal framework of the nation’s state legislatures is such that House or Senate committees at the state level could initiate a real 9-11 probe and subpoena witnesses.

-Pennsylvania’s legislature is especially well-structured for this approach, he said, pointing out that either legislative chamber could get started, perhaps by the current state representative whose district includes Somerset County introducing an investigative measure regarding the rural locale of Shanksville, where Flight 93, claims the federal government, went down (in Somerset County) on 9-11—leaving no wreckage whatsoever.
+Pennsylvania’s legislature is especially well-structured for this approach, he said, pointing out that either legislative chamber could get started, perhaps by the current state representative whose district includes Somerset County introducing an investigative measure regarding the rural locale of Shanksville, where Flight 93, claims the federal government, went down on 9-11—leaving no wreckage whatsoever.